Monotony Is Softly Killing My Creativity

-Have a coffee break with the colleagues you do not normally go to breaks with.
+Have a coffee break with the colleagues you do not usually go to breaks with.

-Ask to join a new project, volunteer to help a co-worker, ask your boss to enroll you to a training course.
+Ask to join a new project, volunteer to help a co-worker, ask your boss to enrol you for a training course.

 Start dating your partner again.

-Take 20 minutes every day to talk with your partner about all kinds of things (be present, do not just talk but listen as well).
+Take 20 minutes every day to talk with your partner about all kinds of things (be present, do not just tell but listen as well).

-Do things together with your partner: cook, exercise, take classes together...
+Do things together with your partner: cook, do exercise, go dancing…

 Take the TV out of your bedroom.

+Observe the world around you.
 Be present.
-Spot and observe things happening.
-There are so many interesting things going on all around you that you miss noticing.
+There are so many exciting things going on all around you that you miss noticing.

 Exercise – walk, jog, swim…

-Enjoy art - go to theatre, exhibition, museum...
+Enjoy art – go to a theatre, exhibition, museum…

 Travel – go on a weekend trip, or one day trip or even an afternoon excursion to the countryside.